clinical-meteor/cookbook/packages.md

 **Q:  How do I install packages without Atmosphere?**

 Simple!
-Just add a smart.json file in the root of your project, and add the package in as a smart.json using the following syntax.
+Just add a smart.json file in the root of your project, and add the package in as a smart.json using the syntax described in the following code sample.
 https://atmosphere.meteor.com/wtf/package
 ````json
 {